-The People living with HIV Stigma Index is the world’s largest social research project implemented by people living with HIV themselves.
-Since the project began in 2008 it has been implemented in over 100 countries.
+The People Living with HIV Stigma Index is the world’s largest social research project implemented by people living with HIV themselves.
+Since the project began in 2008, it has been implemented in over 100 countries.
 More than 230 people living with HIV have been trained as interviewers and over 100,000 people living with HIV have been interviewed.
-Almost every month new countries start implementing the research tool.
+New countries start implementing this research tool almost every month.
 A few countries have already run the Stigma Index twice.
 The first version of the questionnaire has been translated into 55 languages.
 Since the revised and strengthened People Living with HIV Stigma Index 2.0 has only been launched in 2018, the new questionnaire and user guide are still being translated into more languages.

 Policy and programme managers have long recognised that to achieve universal access to treatment, prevention and services, we need to address stigma and discrimination.
 The Stigma Index provides a tool that measures and detects changing trends in stigma and discrimination experienced by people living with HIV.

-The Index is a joint programme of GNP+, the International Community of Women living with HIV (ICW) and The Joint United Nations Programme on HIV/AIDS (UNAIDS).
+The Stigma Index is a joint programme of GNP+, the International Community of Women living with HIV (ICW) and The Joint United Nations Programme on HIV/AIDS (UNAIDS).
 GNP+ offers technical support to networks of people living with HIV and HIV organisations working with the Index.